10 Worst Tire Brands to Avoid at all Cost in 2023

 General Tire Logo

-You may be surprised to see the name General tires in the list of worst tire brands.
+You may be surprised to see the name General Tires in the list of worst tire brands.

 Without a doubt, it is one of the top brands in the industry.
 Many professional racers use them in the Nascar and Formula 1 races.

-These low-end tires are perhaps the most deadly tires to rely on since they are manufactured with inferior quality material.
+These low-end tires are perhaps the most deadly tires to rely on since they are manufactured with inferior-quality material.

 They wear out quickly and generate too much noise on the road.
-Instead of buying a cheap dreadful version, always go for the original General tires.
+Instead of buying a cheap, dreadful version, always go for the original General tires.

 5) Westlake Tires